 Candidates receive individual statements of their examination results, usually within six to eight weeks after the examination date.
-A list of passing candidate numbers for that examination part will be available from the ASP Secretariat at this time.
-Several weeks later, a list of the names of passing candidates for that examination will be available from the committee.
+A list of passing candidates will be available from the ASP Secretariat and posted at the ASP website: www.actuary.org.ph.